vintagefilmography/HDR-UX178-1DIR-2-3-EXP-COMBINED-V1/README.md

 Hit Disp Exp to see the actual exposure.
 This can be done at any point during scan.
 Most of other settings can be changed in Live mode however.
 The SaveTiff button also can be set in Live mode.
-If active it will switch from default Jpeg format to Tiff.
+If SaveTiff button is active it will switch from default Jpeg format to Tiff.
 Click on Exp Dec arrows to set the exposure decrement in F stops.
 You can also enter it directly by typing in a
 decimal number.
 For example 3.1 translates into 3.1 stops  exposure decrement or 1/(2^3.1) multiplier.
 Around 3 stopsseems to work good.